Scottish police free men held by UK immigration force | Law-Order

 Scottish police free men held by UK immigration force

-Video footage showed two Asian men emerging from the back of a van belonging to Britain's interior ministry, which sets immigration rules for the whole United Kingdom.
-After a stand-off lasting several hours, a crowd of onlookers clapped and cheered as one of the men waved and police officers made space for them to walk free.
+Video footage showed the two men emerging from the back of a van belonging to Britain's interior ministry, which sets immigration rules for the whole United Kingdom.
+After a stand-off lasting several hours, a crowd of onlookers clapped and cheered as one of the men waved and police officers made space for them to walk free, pending further investigation.

 British immigration officers had originally asked local police for assistance after a crowd gathered to block them.
 Police Scotland said in a statement that it had "taken the operational decision to release the men detained by UK Immigration Enforcement back into their community".